Aerial View of the White U House / Toyo Ito

 Courtyard | © Koji Taki

-The history of the White U House
+The History of the White U House

 The widow requested a house for her and her young daughters to enjoy the close contact with the soil and plants that their former home had lacked and have privacy and encourage communication between the family members.
 She also suggested that the house be L-shaped to enable all family members to have visual contact with one another.
 By coincidence, the site next to the architect’s house was for sale.
 In the widow’s conversations with the architect, the emphasis on organizing functional spaces gradually disappeared and instead turned more towards the space’s symbolic value.
 Thus the house changed its initial L-shape to become a concrete construction with a U-shape, a form that would create more significant light effects and a stronger relationship between the inhabitants.